Guestpaja/EdgeMerge/README.md

 # Limitations

-Unfortunately, the add-on is not just "magic" and therefore basically only works on a **single loop at a time**.
+Unfortunately, the add-on is not just "magic" and therefore only works on a **single loop at a time**.
 Below are some examples of what it **does not** work on:

 ![image](https://user-images.githubusercontent.com/84248577/127744132-2ce1f03e-9104-408f-82dc-c814295204d8.png)
 ![image](https://user-images.githubusercontent.com/84248577/127744153-b561a920-2862-4417-828c-cdd638a03ab7.png)